Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Evaluation Methodology

 where $y_c$ denotes the ground-truth label for class $c$ (normal or anomalous) and $p_c$ represents the probability of class $c$, obtained by applying the softmax function to the logit vector $\mathbf{z}$.

 Once the training is complete, the anomaly score for a test sample $x$ is defined as the softmax probability corresponding to the anomalous class ($c=1$).

 Herein, we construct two distinct data configurations for the LP evaluation to assess performance under different conditions.
 Specifically, the first configuration, termed the \textit{in-domain LP}, measures generalization performance on unseen data within the same domain.
-The data are split equally in each section, with 300 samples used for training and the remaining 300 samples for evaluation.
+Each section is split equally, which yields 100 samples for classifier training and 100 for evaluation.
+The DCASE 2022 configuration therefore uses 300 training and 300 evaluation samples across three sections.
 The second configuration, termed the \textit{out-domain LP}, evaluates robustness against domain shifts.
-This setup adopts a leave-one-out cross-validation approach, i.e., the model is trained on 400 samples from two source sections and evaluated on 200 samples from the remaining unseen target section.
-This process is repeated for all three sections.
+This setup adopts a leave-one-out cross-validation approach, i.e., the classifier is trained on 400 samples from two sections and evaluated on 200 samples from the remaining unseen target section.
+Pump and ToyConveyor use the same in-domain split and leave-one-ID-out protocol in proportion to their native per-ID test sets.

+LP is used only for retrospective representation evaluation.
+Its classifier requires labeled normal and anomalous samples and is not a normal-only deployment rule.
+The MD score is fitted using normal training data alone, although its reported AUC is computed on labeled evaluation data.